 Our Seoul City Tour is a complete and effortless experience.
 We provide a complimentary hotel pickup so you don’t have to worry about any logistics.
 Just be sure to have your camera charged because you’re about to go on an unforgettable journey!
 You will be in the capable hands of our licensed tour guide who is available to answer any questions at any point, so feel free to ask away!

 One of the first stops on our Seoul tour will be the Changing of the Guard Ceremony which is a beloved old tradition.
-Then, we will visit the two main Seoul palaces Gyeongbok Palace and Changdeok Palace which are home to thousands of years worth of history and have survived many turbulent events.
+Then, we will visit one of Seoul’s main palaces – Gyeongbok Palace which is home to thousands of years worth of history and has survived many turbulent events.

-Our Seoul Day Tour is a complete experience, guiding you through the most impressive landmarks in town, as well as treating you to a beautiful meal and allowing for plenty of shopping time.
+Our Seoul Day Tour is a complete experience, guiding you through the most impressive landmarks in town, introducing you to some popular Korean tasty treats and allowing for plenty of shopping time.
 Here are the highlights of our experience:

 The Jogyesa Buddhist Temple is one of the most important landmarks of Korean Buddhism, first established all the way back in 1935.
 The temple is located in downtown Seoul and is graced by an ancient white pine tree.
 There are a few important steps to entering the temple.